alt3/Docusaurus.Powershell/website/docs/faq/multi-line-examples.md

 allowing you to use markdown code fences to indicate where your example code block starts and where it ends.

-Code fencing ensures identical rendering across all Powershell versions and looks similar to:
+Code fencing ensures identical rendering across all PowerShell versions and looks similar to:

 ```
 .EXAMPLE